 - Research competitors’ websites for ideas about what to use on your own site.

-- Make sure you have a CTA on every page.
+- Make sure you have a call to action (CTA) on every page.

 The personal website for your voice over business, your profile on an online marketplace like Voices.com, and your various voice acting social media accounts should all be closely connected.
 Visit this page to learn how you can additionally deploy your social media channels to promote your voice acting business across the web and beyond.